 Biofilms: Hard to see, hard to eliminate

 Always exercise caution when disposing of biofilms to prevent spreading the bacteria.
-Splashing water can allow bacteria to proliferate up to 6 feet around sinks, thereby greatly increasing the risk of contaminating surfaces and users.
+When turning on the faucet, the splashing water can spread bacteria by up to 6 feet around the sink, thereby greatly increasing the risk of contaminating surfaces and users.

 We’ve known about biofilms for a long time now, but it’s only more recently that we’ve begun to understand how they actually work.
-We now know that to eliminate a biofilm, you first need to destroy the organic matrix to release the bacteria contained within it; only then will the bacteria be vulnerable to disinfection.
-Without destroying the biofilm itself, the bacteria and superbugs protected inside will continue to proliferate.
+We now know that to eliminate a biofilm, you first need to destroy the organic matrix to release the bacteria contained within it; only then will the bacteria be vulnerable to disinfectants.
+Failing to destroy the biofilm structure itself will leave the bacteria and superbugs protected and therefore free to proliferate.

-After several years of research, Wood Wyant, a subsidiary of Sani Marc Group, is introducing BioAssure, the first product certified by Health Canada to fight biofilms in healthcare facilities.
-BioAssure’s foam formula prolongs contact time on surfaces and in drains, enabling it to quickly disinfect surfaces and destroy the biofilms they contain.
-It is designed to be used as an integral part of any cleaning and sanitation program essential to achieving a high level of hygiene in healthcare facilities.
+After several years of research, Sani Marc has developed Bioassure, the first and only product certified by Health Canada to fight biofilms in healthcare facilities.
+Bioassure’s unique formula destroys biofilms and disinfects in a single treatment.
+Bioassure is applied as a foam to prolong contact time on surfaces and in drains, enabling it to efficiently destroy and disinfect the biofilms they contain.
+Bioassure is designed to be used as an integral part of any cleaning and sanitation program essential to achieving a high level of hygiene in healthcare facilities.
+With Bioassure, healthcare facilities now have access to a proven solution to prevent the damage caused by biofilms.